Brian P. Burns: Professional career

 Brian P. Burns was chairman of BF Enterprises, Inc., a publicly owned real estate holding and development company.
 He was a partner at several law firms in San Francisco including, Burns & Whitehead (1978–1986); Cullinan, Burns & Helmer (1975–1978); and Cullinan, Hancock, Rothert & Burns (1965–1974).
 Burns was a director of the Kellogg Company of Battle Creek, Michigan, from 1979 to 1989 and served as the first Chairman of its Finance Committee.
 He also served as a director and Chairman of the Executive Committee of The Coca-Cola Bottling Co. of New York, Inc. He began his career as an associate at Webster, Sheffield, Fleischmann, Hitchcock & Brookfield in New York City (1960–1964).
 In 1958–1959, he was Special Assistant to the Regional Administrator of the SEC's New York Regional Office.

 American Ireland Fund merger

-In 1963, President John F. Kennedy, America's first Irish Catholic president, visited his ancestral home in County Wexford, Ireland.
-During this visit, he and Ireland's President Éamon de Valera formed the American Irish Foundation to facilitate fundraising efforts for Irish and Irish-American charities and institutions.
-President Kennedy appointed Brian P. Burns to be the first director of the American Irish Foundation in 1963.
+In 1963, President John F. Kennedy appointed Burns to be the first director of the American Irish Foundation.
 As director of the American Irish Foundation, Burns played a pivotal role in fundraising for the restoration of Marsh's Library at St. Patrick's Close in Dublin.
 He also founded the American Law Library at University College Cork in honor of his late father.

 In an effort to expand the reach of the American Irish Foundation, Brian P. Burns spearheaded the merger of the American Irish Foundation and The Ireland Funds, founded by Dan Rooney of the Pittsburgh Steelers and Sir Anthony O'Reilly, the Irish-born chairman of Heinz.
 On St. Patrick's Day 1987, the two organizations merged at a White House ceremony to form The American Ireland Fund.
-Presiding over the ceremony, President Ronald Reagan remarked:

-George Bernard Shaw once wrote: "The worst sin towards our fellow creatures is not to hate them, but to be indifferent to them: That's the essence of inhumanity."
-Well, no one involved in either of these two fine organizations could ever be labeled indifferent.

-The American Ireland Fund is the largest of 12 funds comprising The Ireland Funds.
-These funds are private entities dedicated to raising money for Irish charities and the well-being of members of the Irish diaspora.
-Burns was a lifetime trustee of the organization.